 Factors to consider before you Rent a Bike in Manali or Anywhere

-These are the steps that you can follow before you will be going to rent a vehicle anywhere –
+These are the steps that you can follow before you go to rent a vehicle anywhere –

 Step – 1